 Method 5: Built-in VoIP System Transcription

-Modern VoIP business phone systems increasingly include native transcription capabilities.
+Modern VoIP business phone systems increasingly include native transcription.

 Popular Platforms with Transcription

-RingCentral: Automatic voicemail and call recording transcription included in some plans
+RingCentral: Automatic voicemail and call recording transcription on some plans

 Dialpad: AI-powered real-time transcription on all calls with voice intelligence features